kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rule_projects.md

 the project list.)

-* Every Setup Rule in that folder is imported into the project as a **static rule** (its value and conditions are taken over verbatim, so pushing it back reproduces the exact same Checkmk rule).
+* Every Setup Rule in that folder is imported into the project as a **static rule** (its value and conditions are taken over verbatim, so exporting it back reproduces the exact same Checkmk rule).
 * Tick **Include subfolders** to also import rules from folders below the given one.